 Want to know more about the Topsfield water supply system or interested in participating in the decision making-process?
 Please call Greg Krom, Superintendent, at the Topsfield Water Department at (978) 887-1517 with any questions, comments or concerns.
 We are located at the Public Works Facility, 279 Boston Street.
-You can also email us at water@topsfield-ma.gov or visit our website: www.topsfieldpublicworks.org.
-Customers are encouraged to attend and participate in the Board of Water Commissioners meetings which occur the 2nd Wednesday of every month at the Public Works Facility.
+You can also email us at water at the Public Works Facility, 279 Boston Street. visit our website: www.topsfieldpublicworks.org.
 If you would like to receive email notifications about water supply events such as hydrant flushing, water bans or water quality topics then please visit our website to subscribe to our email list.